TelecomixSyria/cryptoparty-docs/security_basics_memo.md

 - **GNU/Linux**: `pidgin` and `pidgin-otr` from the package manager
 - **Mac OS**: Adium (already included)

+**Note:** do not forget to activate the OTR plugin from Pidgin's plugin menu.

 ### Asynchronous messaging (emails)
 Pretty Good Privacy (PGP) is a protocol that provides end-to-end encryption and authentication for one-to-one and one-to-many asynchronous messaging.